Ireland’s millionaires have warned about the damaging effects of constantly overlooking them, in favour of even wealthier individuals.

 Several millionaires admitted ‘stalking’ Irish billionaires on social media, especially the Collison brothers who in 2016 became the world’s youngest self-made billionaires.
-The consensus amongst the group was that this was particularly hard for existing millionaires to deal with because overnight everyone was talking about them.
+The consensus amongst the group was that this was particularly hard for existing millionaires to deal with because overnight everyone was talking about the pair and completely ignoring them.

 In a separate development, millionaires who own shares in a national newspaper, distanced themselves from the campaign.

-A behavioural psychologist later told Liveline this was largely because they were guaranteed ‘plausible deniability’ in the form of regular coverage denying they ever felt nauseous when they heard the word ‘billionaire’.
+A behavioural psychologist said this was largely because they were guaranteed ‘plausible deniability’ in the form of regular coverage denying they had ever felt nauseous when they heard the word ‘billionaire’.